Ashwani2529/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio!
 Here, you'll find a showcase of my skills, projects, and achievements.
-I'm a passionate and skilled developer with expertise in various technologies like [list your skills].
+I'm a passionate and skilled developer with expertise in various technologies.

 Explore my projects, each with a unique link, to see the diverse range of applications I've developed.
 From web apps to games, I've poured my creativity and expertise into crafting them.